Types of Fishing

 Fly Fishing

-Fly fishing is perhaps one of the most technical fishing techniques, but the thrill of enticing a fish just a few meters away is unmatched.
-There's nothing quite like the sensation of watching the backing line fly!
+Fly fishing may be one of the most challenging techniques, but the thrill of enticing a fish just meters away is truly unmatched.

-One of the best spots is the beach of Kere, home to species such as elops, trevallies, bonito mackerel, red carp, and barracudas—all within close range of the fly.
-The largest jacks caught here weighed an impressive 14 kg!
+One of the best spots is Kere Beach, where species like tarpon, jacks, bonito mackerel, red snappers, and barracudas are all within fly-casting range.
+The largest jack caught here weighed an impressive 14 kg!

-We also offer other incredible fly fishing spots, accessible by boat or on foot.
-Highlights include a 1 km stretch through a bed of stunning rocks and the entrance to a “magic” bolong.
+We also offer access to other incredible fly fishing locations, reachable by boat or on foot.
+Highlights include a one-kilometer stretch across a stunning rock bed and the entrance to a “magical” bolong.

-We recommend two setups: one with an 8-weight line, the most versatile choice, and another with a 10/11-weight line for those ready to tackle larger fish.
-Free fly fishing introductions are available for anyone eager to try this exciting technique!
+We recommend two setups: one with a 6 to 8 weight line for versatility, and another with a 10/11 weight line for those looking to take on larger fish.
+Free fly fishing introductions are available for anyone curious to try this exciting and elegant technique!

 Stalled Fishing

-Basic technique: a lead and a hook with a bait are enough.
+Basic technique: a sinker and a hook with bait are all you need.